 Fields: Applications in any area of Chemistry or Biochemistry are welcome.

 Eligibility: Candidates who will hold PhD degrees in Chemistry, Biochemistry, or related fields at the time of appointment are eligible to apply.
 Degrees must be conferred before the time of appointment.
 Candidates with PhD degrees, with or without postdoctoral experience, are also eligible to apply.

-Deadline: Review of completed applications will begin on October 15, 2017.
+Deadline: Review of completed applications will begin on October 15, 2018 and continue until filled.
+For best consideration, submit application materials by October 15, 2018.
 Incomplete applications will not be reviewed.
-The search will remain open until the position is filled.

 A complete submission will consist of:

 - Cover Letter

 - Three Letters of Reference, which will be requested by the applicant and submitted by the referees through Interfolio

 - Statement of Proposed Research Plan (3-6 pages)